 Managerial and economic aspects of motor transportation as conducted under the auspices of state and federal regulations.
 Includes highways and highway financing, labor, management and operations, administration of claims, insurance and rates, federal regulations and passenger operations.

 TTM 204 Physical Distribution Management /3 cr. hrs./3 periods (3 lec.)
 Same as MKT 150 and PIM 150.
+(See MKT 150 for course description.)

 TRAINING FOR SPECIAL EDUCATION